material-admin/doc-material-components/dev-article-styleguide.md

 This is a checklist for developers to ensure that their usage documents maintain stylistic and content standards.

+- [ ]  Use the Google developer documentation [style guide highlights page](https://developers.google.com/style/highlights) as a checklist.

+	For a more detailed description of the Google style guidelines, go to the [Google developer documentation style guide](https://developers.google.com/style/).
 - [ ]  Documentation uses the canonical component name from the guidelines.

 	<details>